Quick questions perhaps someone can answer

 Most of Hollywood says the president is nuts while Harvey Weinstein continues to represent that culture in the utmost shame.

 Though he died last August, Jeffrey Epstein’s death in jail is looking more and more as if it was not self-inflicted.
-Does anyone know the whereabouts of the Clintons on Aug.
+Shocking, I know.
+Speaking of which, does anyone know the whereabouts of the Clintons on Aug.
 10?
 Asking for a friend.

 Some people are criticizing America’s killing of Iran’s Qassem Suleimani.
 Does the fact that he is responsible for more than 600 American deaths, unloads economic hardships on his people, discriminates against women, and makes Charles Manson look almost human mean Sean Penn or Robert De Niro will be playing the late bad guy soon on the big screen?
 Does it mean Hillary Clinton and Barrack will send the Iranian government more money?